 Add 8 cups of water and stir until everything is combined.
 Turn the heat up to high and bring the pot up to a full boil.
 Having a lid in place will help it come to a boil faster.

-Once it reaches a full boil, turn the heat down to medium-low and let it gently boil for two hours.
+Once it reaches a full boil, turn the heat down to medium-low and let it gently boil for two hours with the lid in place.
 I didn’t use a lid during this step, I just let it boil away.
 This long boiling process will help the beans break down, but you’ll want to use your spoon to smoosh some of the beans against the wall of the pot.
 After you start doing that, the soup will really start to thicken up.

 Stir in the fresh spinach until it’s wilted.
 Lastly, season the soup with salt and about a teaspoon of apple cider vinegar.
 Serve hot!